rickyrockrat/speeduino-build/Readme.md

   * git clone https://github.com/rickyrockrat/speeduino-build
   * cd speeduino-build
   * make
+  * make upload

 Wow, that was hard.
 I just replaced a billion lines of code with a make file.

 Too simple for you?
 I thought so.
 You too can follow the directions below for a real challenge!

+The caveat is that I haven't actually tested the binary.
+The upload does work if you have avrdude installed.
+It does connect to tunerstudio, but the values seem a bit off on the gauges.

 ## Arduino IDE
  * [Getting Started](https://www.arduino.cc/en/Guide)